adityadhegde/refactored-enigma/content/post/reactive_lights.md

 #### 1. Strip of 60 WS2812b controllable LED lights
 These are compact three pin LEDs which are easy to power and used extensively in DIY projects making them widely supported.

-#### 2. Xiao seediuno ESP32-C6 Micro-controller
+#### 2. Xiao Seeed Studio ESP32-C6 Micro-controller
 ESP32 is a solid platform which has WiFi6 and Bluetooth connectivity, plenty of GPIO Pins, and micropython support.
-Xiao's Seediuno tiny form factor makes it an ideal choice given my limited desk space.
-It also boasts a USB-C input jack so it can be powered using a normal phone charger.
+Xiao Seeed studio's tiny form factor makes it an ideal choice given my limited desk space.
+It also boasts a USB-C input jack so it can be powered using a mobile phone charger.

 #### 3. A way to Decode what's on the screen
 Just like all great things we start small here limiting ourselves to a single media player namely [VLC](https://www.videolan.org/vlc/).